eschnett/Arbitrary.jl/README.rst

 To extend this for your own type, you need to provide a respective method for the ``arbitrary`` function.

-Example:
+Example 2:
 ::
-   import Random
+   using Base.Iterators
-   import Arbitrary
+   using Arbitrary

    # Define your own type
    struct Point{T}